vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 All the solutions are developed with C++ STD, and also with a couple of external tools reported below:

 - [CPSTL](https://vincenzopalazzo.github.io/cpstl): Competitive Programming Standard "library", it is a new project with the object to include a complete collection of algorithms and data structure to use in the Competitive Programming problem.
 Also it is open to support different programming language.
-- [Google benchmark](https://github.com/google/benchmark): A Google framework to make cool code benchmark, you need to install it if you want run the benchmarks in some problem, othewise you can avoid to install it.
+- [Google benchmark](https://github.com/google/benchmark): A Google framework to make cool micro benchmarks, you need to install it if you want run the benchmarks in some problem, othewise you can avoid to install it.

 ## Problems with a briefly discussion about them